sensu/sensu-docs/content/sensu-core/1.4/_index.md

 <iframe src="https://ghbtns.com/github-btn.html?user=sensu&repo=sensu&type=star&count=true" frameborder="0" scrolling="0" width="95px" height="20px"></iframe> | [Learn about Sensu Enterprise](/sensu-enterprise/latest/)

-Sensu is the open-source monitoring event pipeline built to reduce operator burden and make developers and business owners happy.
+Sensu is the open source monitoring event pipeline built to reduce operator burden and make developers and business owners happy.
 Started in 2011, Sensu’s flexible approach solves the challenges of monitoring hybrid-cloud and containerized infrastructures with scalable, automated workflows and integrations with tools you already use.
 <b>Get started now and feel the #monitoringlove: [Learn Sensu in 15 minutes](quick-start/learn-sensu-basics/).</b>